High Sun is an annual five day gathering of an ad hoc and constantly changing community of more or less like-minded

 Ashlyn Wood is a piece of ancient woodland, enclosing a moated island, in rural Cambridgeshire.
 The camps are small; no more than sixty-five people will attend, including crew, children and babes in arms.
 Ashlyn Wood is an electricity-free zone, meaning no mains power or generator.
 Trees include oak, ash, hazel, elder, alder, hawthorn, blackthorn and mature elms.

 There is no map and there are no directions on the website.
 Where is Ashlyn Wood?

 To avoid sightseers we only give out the map and directions after receiving your booking.
 This information will be given to you nearer the time of the event.
-If you need to book a train ticket then the nearest station is Royston.
+If you need to book a rail ticket then the nearest station is Royston.

 I am coming alone and for the first time.
 Am I right to feel apprehensive?

 You will find the other campers very friendly.
 Also, the events are set up in such a way as to promote inclusivity.
 We camp in circles, each around its own central fire where kettles are boiled and food cooked.
 We eat communally each evening and prepare the meals together in small working groups.
 There are also work groups for other tasks which need doing, such as chopping and barrowing wood.
 You will quickly make some friends.